joshuaguinness/joshuaguinness/README.md

 ### Hi there 👋, my name is Joshua Guinness

-I am a hardworking and curious software engineering and management student who brings integrity, leadership, communication, and initiative to every project or team.
+I am a hardworking and curious software engineer who brings integrity, leadership, communication, and initiative to every project or team.

+I am currently a **Software Development Engineer @ Amazon**.
+I am also a graduate of McMaster's Software Engineering & Management program.

 My primary expertise lies in web development, software testing, and DevOps.